odanoburu/FreeLing-User-Manual/installation.md

 Installing on MacOS is very similar to installing on Linux.
 The main difference is how to install the dependencies and required development tools, which is greatly eased by MacPorts.

-*   Download and install MacPorts following the instructions in `www.macports.org/install.php`.
+*   Download and install MacPorts following the instructions in [http://www.macports.org/install.php].
 Note that you will need to install Apple XCode too, as described in the same page.

 *   Use MacPorts to install required developer tools:
-     `sudo port install automake
+    `sudo port install automake`
-      sudo port install libtoool
+    `sudo port install libtoool`
-      sudo port install subversion`
+    `sudo port install subversion`

-*   Use MacPorts to install required dependencies `sudo port install boost`
+*   Use MacPorts to install required dependencies:
+    `sudo port install boost`

     This will install also `libicu`.
 Note that `zlib` is already installed in MacOS.
 If configure complains about it not being there, you can install it with `sudo port install zlib`.